 About

-We are open Monday-Friday, 8:30 am-4:30 pm.
-Faculty, students, and staff are all welcome!
+The Visual Resources Center (VRC) is open Monday-Friday, 8:30 am-4:30 pm.
+Faculty, students, and staff are welcome.

 Staff